Neural Augmentation Based Panoramic High Dynamic Range Stitching: Introduction

 Even though the physics-driven approach is independent of training data, differently exposed images of each view generated by the physics-driven approach should be enhanced because of the limited representation capability of the physics-driven approach.
 A data-driven approach is thus introduced to refine these images by learning the remaining (or residual) information by proposing a new multi-scale exposedness aware network (MEAN).
 Our MEAN is designed by incorporating an exposedness aware guidance branch (EAGB) into short-skip connection based recursive residual groups (SRRGs).
 As pointed out in \cite{1raha2018}, deep CNNs generally have limited capability to represent high-frequency information.
 The function of both the multi-scale feature refinement structure and the short-skip connection structure is to preserve the desired high-frequency information.
 The exposedness of the input images is utilized to define a set of binary masks.
 The EAGB is designed on top of the binary masks, and it can assistant the proposed MEAN restore the overexposed and underexposed regions more efficiently.

 All the differently exposed images of all the views are used to construct panoramic LDR images with different exposures.
 The generated panoramic LDR images with different exposures are ultimately combined together via the multi-scale exposure fusion (MEF) algorithm in \cite{1kou2017}, together with a physics-driven approach for the enhancement of high-frequency information.
+It should be pointed out that the MEF algorithm in \cite{Ma2022} can also be applied here.
 This process results in a panoramic LDR image with enriched information.
 As shown in Fig. \ref{necessarityexample}(b), information in the darkest and brightest regions is preserved better in the stitched image by the proposed algorithm.
 The proposed algorithm is different from the algorithms in \cite{1aggarwal2001,1Eden2006} in the sense that a panoramic HDR image is first generated and then being tone mapped to a panoramic LDR image for displaying by the algorithms in \cite{1aggarwal2001,1Eden2006}.
 It is also different from the algorithms in \cite{Brown,1ding2021,Jia} in the sense that the algorithms in \cite{Brown,1ding2021,Jia} focus on real-world LDR scenes.
 Overall, the major contributions of this paper can be summarized as follows:

 1) a new R\&D problem is introduced for generating a set of panoramic LDR images with different exposures from the same number of geometrically synchronized LDR images with different exposures and OFOVs.
 The problem is addressed by a novel neural augmentation based framework which contains an IMF-based method and an CNN-based approach.
 Our neural augmentation framework converges faster than the data-driven approach.
 The framework can be applied to develop a new type of panoramic stitching systems;